Dealing With the Dominant Horse

 A dominant horse may attempt to use force on you to get his or her own way (as a rule, most highly dominant horses are mares or stallions, but I have certainly encountered extremely dominant geldings).
 They may become aggressive towards humans or other horses...some dominant animals will pick fights in the pasture.

-Not every human being is equipped to handle, mentally, a thousand pound animal that is trying to enforce its dominance on you.
+Not every human being is equipped to mentally handle a thousand-pound animal that is trying to dominate you.
 It is not a question of physical size...I know of five foot nothing women who can handle a highly dominant stallion better than large men.
 Rather, it is a question of horsemanship and also of attitude.

 If your horse is constantly making you back down, it is time to seek professional help and it is, yes, time to consider selling the horse.
 I know that seems harsh but, again, dominant horses easily become dangerous horses.